 Purpose:

-The purpose of the Humboldt Bay Trail Fund is to provide financial support for the maintenance and creation of multi-purpose trails (bike paths) around Humboldt Bay for walking, running, biking, and wheeling.
+The purpose of the Humboldt Bay Trail Fund is to provide financial support for the maintenance and creation of multi-purpose trails (also known as shared-use paths and bike paths) in the Humboldt Bay region for walking, running, biking, and wheeling.

 Description:

 The Humboldt Bay Trail will be constructed in phases with support from multiple public agencies, organizations and individuals.
-The City of Arcata, City of Eureka, and Humboldt County are each leading projects that will ultimately result in a continuous trail between central Arcata and southwest Eureka.
-Additional future projects to extend the trail around Humboldt Bay are anticipated (for example, west from Arcata through the Arcata Bottoms toward Manila and Samoa, and south from Eureka toward King Salmon, Fields Landing, and College of the Redwoods).
+The City of Arcata, City of Eureka, and Humboldt County have completed, or are leading, projects that will ultimately result in a continuous trail between central Arcata and southwest Eureka.
+Future projects to extend the trail around Humboldt Bay are anticipated (for example, west from Arcata through the Arcata Bottoms toward Manila and Samoa, and south from Eureka toward King Salmon, Fields Landing, and College of the Redwoods).
+In addition, trail projects to connect communities, neighborhoods, and destinations with trails near the Humboldt Bay shoreline are envisioned (for example, from Arcata to the Mad River and from the Eureka Waterfront Trail to the Sequoia Park Zoo).

 The Humboldt Bay Trail Fund (Fund) was established at the Humboldt Area Foundation to provide a mechanism for private donations to assist in the continued development of the Humboldt Bay Trail by focusing on the critical need for trail maintenance funds.
 While state and federal grants may fund pre-construction and construction of trails, maintenance costs must be borne by the project’s lead agency or partner organization.
 The lack of sustainable funding for maintenance is a major limiting factor in expanding regional trails.
 Developing a long-term source for maintenance funds will support public agencies’ ability to accept trail management responsibility.
 In addition, the Fund is intended to promote community involvement and enhance connections between community members and the Humboldt Bay Trail.

+The Fund is governed by the seven-member Humboldt Bay Trail Fund Committee (Committee) which is composed of four community members at large, representing trails stakeholders from a broad spectrum of the community, and three public agency representatives from the City of Arcata, City of Eureka, and the Humboldt County Public Works Department.
+One of the four at-large members will be a representative from the Humboldt Trails Council.
+Humboldt County Association of Governments (HCAOG) staff will act as the committee administrators and will not be a voting member.

-The Humboldt Area Foundation (HAF) manages donated funds in conjunction with other Foundation assets, and allocates funds from the Fund based on recommendations by an advisory committee (the “Humboldt Bay Trail Fund Committee”).
+The Humboldt Area Foundation (HAF) manages donations to the Fund in conjunction with other Foundation assets and allocates funds from the Fund based on recommendations from the Committee.
 The Fund is an endowed fund that will grow and maintain a sizeable fund balance that is able to generate a stream of income through investment earnings which can be expended to carry out the fund purpose.
-Donations will initially be accrued until they reach a minimum balance of $100,000.
-After the fund balance reaches $100,000, all future gifts will be recorded as 50% endowed (contributing to the corpus) and 50% expendable (available for expenditure), unless donors earmark their contributions as either entirely endowed or expendable at the time of the gift.
+Gifts will be recorded as 50% endowed (contributing to the corpus) and 50% expendable (available for expenditure), unless donors earmark their contributions as either entirely endowed or expendable at the time of the gift.
 HAF’s current policy is to annually make available for expenditure 4% of the balance in the endowed portion of the Fund, averaged over 16 trailing quarters.
 Unspent expendable funds will continue to generate investment earnings.

+Fund-raising is supported by the Humboldt Bay Trail Fund Working Group (Working Group) which is an informal group of volunteers with strong interest in growing the Fund, expanding the Humboldt Bay Trail, and enabling high-quality trail experiences.